geilt/vineapple/README.md

 ```
 ## Proxy Support

-If you want to use a proxy, just make sure ot pass an object with {proxy: 'http://proxyip.com:port'} in the sonctructor.
+If you want to use a proxy, just make sure to pass an object with {proxy: 'http://proxyip.com:port'} in the constructor.

 For authentication.
 ```javascript